More about: Reina Sofia Museum in Madrid Tickets and Tours

 How to get to the Reina Sofía

 The museum is located opposite Atocha station.
-The main entrance is in the square renamed "Juan Goytisolo", but few know it by that name.
+The main entrance is in the square renamed "Juan Goytisolo", but few people know it by that name.
 The easiest way to get there is by metro.
 If you get off at the Estación del Arte metro station, you can get there by going straight on from the exit and turning right a few metres further on.

 The surroundings of the Reina Sofía